 Organize Your Finances

-To understand your debt, you need to understand the current state of your finances.
-Make a list of all your current debts.
-List everything from your mortgage to your credit cards and other accounts you’re making installment payments on.
 You should also list out your monthly expenses on other things, such as utilities, transportation, food, and entertainment.
 This allows you to put your debt into a bigger perspective to analyze the best method to reduce it as quickly as possible while still paying for your basic needs.

-Pay on Time
+Pay Bills on Time

 Paying your debts on time, even if it’s just the minimum payment, is critical for keeping your debt in control.
-Interest charges increase the amount of money you pay over the life of the loan especially with higher interest items like credit cards.
+Interest charges increase the amount of money you pay over the life of the loan, especially with higher interest items like credit cards.
 Making a late payment can increase the minimum monthly payment, spike your interest rate, lower your credit score, or cause the company to assess a pricey late fee to pay on top of the late payment.
 Set up auto-pay if you aren’t good at remembering due dates or keep the dates in an organizer or calendar.

 While not ideal, bankruptcy can be a resource if your debt is so out of control that you can’t catch up.
 Filing for bankruptcy is not something to take lightly, as it can have some pretty severe consequences.
 Depending on the type of debt you have, it may also not be very effective.
 Chapter 13 is one of the most common types of bankruptcy, but, as Berkowitz and Myer point out, it does not discharge debts such as student loans or payments for a DUI accident.